rajgoel/reveal.js-plugins/spreadsheet/README.md

 ## Usage

 A spreadsheet can be included in a slide by adding a ```div``` element with ```class="spreadsheet"```.
 You can prefill the spreadsheet by providing CSV data inside the ```div``` element.

-The chart can be configured within the canvas body by a JSON string embedded into an HTML comment.

 ```html
 <div class="spreadsheet">